electrode-io/electrode-native/docs/cli/binarystore/add.md

   * There is an active Cauldron
   * The active Cauldron contains proper configuration of the binary store

-* If a binary already exists in the store for the targeted mobile application version, it will be replaced.
+* If a binary already exists in the store for the targeted native application version, it will be replaced.

 #### Related commands

- [ern binarystore get] | Get a mobile application binary from the binary store
+ [ern binarystore get] | Get a native application binary from the binary store
- [ern binarystore remove] | Remove a mobile application binary from the binary store
+ [ern binarystore remove] | Remove a native application binary from the binary store

 ___